aromalanil/WhatSend/README.md

 <br/>

-> #### ⚠️ Domain change
-Whatsend will be no longer available on the domain [whatsend.live](https://whatsend.live), you can continue accessing Whatsend on [whatsend.netlify.app](https://whatsend.netlify.app)

 ## ℹ About

-WhatSend is a Progressive web app made using React.js, which lets you send WhatsApp messages to anyone without saving their number to your contact.
+WhatSend is a Progressive web app made using Svelte, which lets you send WhatsApp messages to anyone without saving their number to your contact.

+> Legacy version was made using React.
+Checkout the code [here](https://github.com/aromalanil/WhatSend/tree/v2-legacy-react)

 <br/>